yduf/yduf.github.io/_posts/2019-09-14-miss-exception.md

 ---
 published: true
 title: Misunderstanding Exceptions
-tags: artima error-handling lang java exception c++
+tags: error-handling lang java exception c++
 ---
 > It is funny how people think that the important thing about exceptions is handling them.
 That is not the important thing about exceptions.
 In a well-written application there's a ratio of ten to one, in my opinion, of try finally to try catch. - [Anders Hejlsberg](https://www.artima.com/intv/handcuffs2.html), designer of Turbo Pascal, Delphi, and C#